iiasa/CWatM/docu/tutorial.rst

 .. warning:: From 2019 on we are changing to Python37.
 We do not provide further support for Python 2.7

-.. warning:: CWATM is tested for Python 3.7 and will for sure not work with Python versions lower than 3.6.
-We recommend using Python 3.7
+.. warning:: CWatM is tested for Python 3.7, 3.8 and will for sure not work with Python versions lower than 3.6.
+We recommend using Python 3.7, 3.8

 Libraries
 *********